xiejiangzhi/lovr-docs/guides/Shaders.md

 It's also possible to send values or objects from Lua to a Shader.
 There are a few different ways to do this, each with their own tradeoffs (speed, size, ease of use, etc.).

-### Constants
+### Uniforms

-Shaders can declare constants, which can be booleans, numbers, vectors, or matrices.
-There is a very limited amount of space for constants (usually 128 or 256 bytes, depends on the GPU), but they are very easy and inexpensive to update.
+Shaders can declare uniforms, which can be booleans, numbers, vectors, or matrices.
+These have a constant or "uniform" value for all vertices/pixels that are drawn.
+They are easy to use and inexpensive to update, but they must be resent every frame and whenever the shader changes.

-Constants are declared in shader code in a `Constants` block, then individual constants are modified from Lua using `Pass:send`:
+Uniforms are declared in shader code with the `uniform` keyword, and can be set with `Pass:send`:

     function lovr.load()
       shader = lovr.graphics.newShader('unlit', [[
-        Constants {
-          vec4 color1;
+        uniform vec4 color1;
-          vec4 color2;
+        uniform vec4 color2;
-        };

-        // Apply a vertical gradient using the 2 colors from the constants:

         vec4 lovrmain() {
-          return mix(color1, color2, dot(Normal, vec3(0, 1, 0)) * .5 + .5);
+          // Apply a vertical gradient using the 2 colors from the uniforms: return mix(color1, color2, dot(Normal, vec3(0, 1, 0)) * .5 + .5);
         }
       ]])